zhangshuyun/gitaly/doc/hooks.md

 - We inject `GITALY_BIN_DIR`, which points to Gitaly's binary directory.
 This is used to locate the `gitaly-hooks` binary.
 - We inject the `core.hooksPath` config entry, which points to the directory containing our global hooks.
-All hooks are symlinks to the `gitlab-shell-hook` script, which locates the `gitaly-hooks` executable using `GITALY_BIN_DIR`.
+Global hooks are set up as a temporary directory containing symlinks to a wrapper script which is able to locato the `gitaly-hooks` executable.
 - We inject `GITALY_HOOKS_PAYLOAD`, which contains JSON-formatted data.
 This payload encodes various information:
   - Which hooks have been requested.
 Gitaly uses this to only configure a